Xywzel/embedded-pre-project/README.md

 `Makefile` contains definitions and rules for the `make` program.
 This project uses `yaamake` to do all the heavy lifting so the `Makefile` is quite sort.
 More information and configuration variables can be viewed with `make help`.

-When you change the `simpleled.c` filename to something else or add another source file, you need to edit `SRC` line in this file.
+When you change the `demo.c` filename to something else or add another source file, you need to edit `SRC` line in this file.

 ### Makefile.alternative